FreeCAD/FreeCAD-snap/README.md

 - `freecad-ppd.cmd`:      Run FreeCAD command line interface
 - `freecad-ppd.pip`:      Install python packages for user (not system-wide).
                           E.g. `freecad-ppd.pip install py_slvs` for Assembly3.

+## FreeCAD Link Branch by RealThunder

+There's also a snap that packages the well-known experimental FreeCAD fork by RealThunder: https://snapcraft.io/freecad-realthunder
+Try it for some exciting new features and improvements.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/freecad-ppd)